zx80/flask-simple-auth/DOCUMENTATION.md

 - add `issuer` route parameter?
 - authz/authn instead of authorize/auth?
 - rename ANY/ALL/NONE so something more intuitive!
-- how to do multi-factor authentication?
-  - allow several realms, beyond the `FSA_REALM` default
-  - realm can be set on a route by auth: `auth="token:phase-one"`
 - ability to add an authentication scheme? eg send a mail with a link, or code with a SMS, or trigger some app…